Adriatik Llalla

-The former prosecutor was the first official worldwide to be banned by the US Secretary of State from entering the US due to allegations of corruption.
+He was the first official worldwide to be banned by the U.S. secretary of state from entering the US due to allegations of corruption.

-In March 2018 he was at the center of investigations for suspicions of corruption.
-Finally, in September 2021, he was sentenced to two years in prison and confiscation of assets only for failing to declare them in full.
+In March 2018, he was at the center of investigations for suspicions of corruption.
+In September 2021, he was sentenced to two years in prison and confiscation of assets, for failing to declare them in full.
 In the same period, he fled to Italy, being arrested following an international arrest warrant issued by Tirana's Interpol in Rome in December of the same year.
-He has been officially granted asylum in Italy in March 2023.
+He was officially granted asylum in Italy in March 2023.

 Biography

 Background and personal life

-Adriatik Llalla was born on October 9, 1969, at the village of Llalla to Sulova province, Gramsh, Albania, where he was raised in middle-class family.
+Adriatik Llalla was born on October 9, 1969, at the village of Llalla to Sulova province, Gramsh, Albania, where he was raised in a middle-class family.
 He is the youngest of five children of Xhemal and Sanije Llalla.
-According to him grew up in a family persecuted by the communist regime.
-His father, Xhemal Llalla, was sentenced in 1947 to life in prison, he was suspected as a CIA agent seeking to overthrow the communist regime, other family members were imprisoned and interned.
+He has said that he grew up in a family persecuted by the communist regime.
+His father, Xhemal Llalla, was sentenced in 1947 to life in prison, as he was suspected as a CIA agent seeking to overthrow the communist regime.
+Other family members were imprisoned and interned.

 The Llalla family in 1994 settled in the capital of Albania, Tirana.

-Mr.Adriatik Llalla since 1999 is married to Ardjana Llalla (Mema) together they have three children.
+Llalla since 1999 is married to Ardjana Llalla, and together they have three children.

 Education

-Adriatik Llalla studied at the Faculty of Law, University of Tirana and in 1997 graduated in law.
-During the years 2009-2011 he completed the studies "Second level Master" for crime sciences, at the Department of Criminal Law Faculty, University of Tirana.
+Llalla studied at the Faculty of Law, University of Tirana, and in 1997 graduated in law.
+From 2009 to 2011, he completed the studies "Second level Master" for crime sciences, at the Department of Criminal Law Faculty, University of Tirana.
 In 2012 he received the title "Advocate" at the National Chamber of Advocacy Tirana.
-During the years 2014-2017 completed his doctoral studies PhD "Doctorate in Criminal Sciences", at the Department of Criminal Law, Faculty of Law, University of Tirana.
+From 2014 to 2017, he completed his doctoral studies PhD "Doctorate in Criminal Sciences", at the Department of Criminal Law, Faculty of Law, University of Tirana.
 He has participated in many trainings of the School of Magistrates and various conferences inside and outside the country.

-He is the author of several articles in various media such as declaration and audit of assets, conflict of interest and criminal field.
+He is the author of several articles in various media on topics such as declaration and audit of assets, conflict of interest and the criminal field.

 Professional career

-He started his career as a Judicial police officer in Lushnjë District Prosecutor's Office, where he worked as a prosecutor for three years.
-He was Prosecutor of Kavajë and Head Prosecutor of Fier until 2005.
-He was Deputy Head Prosecutor in Tirana from 2005 to 2008.
+Llalla started his career as a judicial police officer in Lushnjë District Prosecutor's Office, where he worked as a prosecutor for three years.
+He was prosecutor of Kavajë and head prosecutor of Fier until 2005.
+He was deputy head prosecutor in Tirana from 2005 to 2008.
 He joined the Prosecutorial Council in 2006 and was its chairman from 2007 to 2008.
-In 2008, he was elected Head of the High Inspectorate of the Declaration and Audit of Assets.
-In 2010, he was elected Head of the Integrity Experts' Network.
-On 3 December 2012, he was appointed General Prosecutor of Albania under the right-wing government of Sali Berisha and with the consent of the majority of the Albanian Parliament.
+In 2008, he was elected head of the High Inspectorate of the Declaration and Audit of Assets.
+In 2010, he was elected head of the Integrity Experts' Network.
+On 3 December 2012, he was appointed general prosecutor of Albania under the right-wing government of Sali Berisha and with the consent of the majority of the Albanian Parliament.